Installation view, Rose Wylie: Which One, David Zwirner, New York, 2021

-David Zwirner is pleased to present an exhibition of new paintings and works on paper by the British artist Rose Wylie (b.
+David Zwirner is pleased to present an exhibition of new works by British artist Rose Wylie (b.
 1934) at the gallery’s 533 West 19th Street location in New York.
 Following her acclaimed 2020 solo presentation at the Aspen Art Museum, this will be the artist’s fourth exhibition with the gallery, and the first with David Zwirner in New York.

 Drawing from such wide-ranging cultural arenas as film, fashion photography, literature, mythology, history, news images, and sports, Wylie paints colorful and exuberant compositions that are uniquely recognizable.
 Frequently using images as a prompt, the artist works primarily from memory, resulting in paintings and drawings that are replete with associative afterimages that remain only loosely tethered to their original referents, but tightly connected to the memories as they have developed over time.